heri/JuliaBot/README.md

 Julia is available 24/7 on Telegram to assist you in your needs.

-**WARNING** Work in progress, especially for the server management features.
-Remaining todos: chit-chat (machine learning), learning with set/get for info such as work and home info etc.
+**WARNING** *Work in progress, especially for the server management features.
+Remaining todos: chit-chat (machine learning), learning with set/get useful info such as work and home info for later computations*

 Requirements
 ------------